facebookarchive/python-instagram/README.md

 details that may be necessary to reproduce the bug, including your version number, and operating system.
 Ideally, a bug report should include a pull request with failing specs.

-Instagram has a [bounty program](https://www.facebook.com/whitehat/) for the safe disclosure of security bugs.
-In those cases, please go through the process outlined on that page and do not file a public issue.

 Submitting a Pull Request
 -------------------------